Are difficult relationships or painful emotions causing you to age?

 and depressed, withdraw from social contact, or behave like children.

-Some of these aged people commit suicide or invite death with
+Some of these aged people seem to invite death with

 self-destructive, unhealthy lifestyle choices.